-There are no operational constraints for the use of the HETGS from the proposer's point of view.
+With the exception of operational constraints on the focal plane detectors, there are no operational constraints for the use of the HETGS from the proposer's point of view.
 The HETG is placed in the stowed position during passage through the radiation belts, a time when no data can be taken.
 Additional functional constraints include preventing both the HETG and LETG from being simultaneously commanded into position, which could cause a mechanical interference.
 Finally, a "failsafe" command, once used, will permanently retract the grating.
 A decision to issue the failsafe command will not be taken without a thorough review including the Chandra Project and NASA Headquarters.